Growing food for your ducks

 There is a huge amount of diversity in the size, shape, color, and taste of various chicory varieties.
 We’ve grown dozens of varieties and our ducks like them all.

-Our favorite chicory varieties for ducks are “leaf chicories” which feature tall upright leaves.
-You can cut all the leaves at once about 5″ above the ground and they’ll grow back within weeks, making them a highly productive cut-and-come-again veggie.
+Description and growing notes: Our favorite chicory varieties for ducks are “leaf chicories” which feature tall upright leaves.
+You can cut all the leaves at once a few inches above the ground and they’ll grow back within weeks, making them a highly productive cut-and-come-again green.

-Leaf chicory is often sold as “dandelion greens” in high end grocery stores even though they’re totally different plant species.
-In addition to their productivity, one of the best things about them is they’ll produce continuously from fall through spring.
-We use row cover/low tunnels to keep it happy in the winter.
+For reference, leaf chicory is often sold as “dandelion greens” in high end grocery stores even though they’re totally different plant species.
+In addition to their productivity, one of the best things about leaf chicory is that the plants will produce continuously from fall through spring in our mild Zone 8a garden.
+Use row cover/low tunnels to keep it happy in the winter.

 Top 10 Garden Plants For Chickens and Ducks: lettuce - A beautiful patch of young lettuce.